PowerBiDevCamp/TenantManagement/README.md

 <img src="Images\ReadMe\media\image61.png" width=100% />

+Now let's discuss what's going on behind the scenes.
 As you create a new customer tenant, the **TenantManagement** application uses the Power BI REST API to implement the onboarding logic.